skypilot-org/skypilot/docs/source/reference/storage.rst

 Storage modes
 --------------

-A cloud storage can used in either :code:`MOUNT` mode or :code:`COPY` mode.
+A cloud storage can be used in either :code:`MOUNT` mode or :code:`COPY` mode.

 1. **MOUNT** mode: The bucket is directly "mounted" to the remote VM.
-I.e., files are streamed when accessed by the task and all writes are replicated to remote bucket (and any other VMs mounting the same bucket).
+I.e., files are streamed when accessed by the task and all writes are replicated to the remote bucket.
+Any writes will also appear on other VMs mounting the same bucket.
 This is the default mode.
 2. **COPY** mode: The files are pre-fetched and cached on the local disk.
 Writes only affect the local copy and are not streamed back to the bucket.

 ..
 Source for the image: https://docs.google.com/drawings/d/1MPdVd2TFgAFOYSk6R6E903v1_C0LHmVU-ChIVwdX9A8/edit?usp=sharing